Outsourced-Logic/Skipper/Chrome/README.md

 Skipper is designed with simplicity in mind, helping users avoid the common problems of bloated or suspicious software that is commonly found in similar extensions.

-That's why we're focused on creating a user-friendly approach that does not impact your computer performace, does not require extra downloads or complicated setup.
+That's why we're focused on creating a user-friendly approach that does not impact your computer performance, does not require extra downloads or complicated setup.

 <h1>Check out the demo!</h1>

 Unsure about downloading?
 You can demo skipper in your browser!

 1. Open up a Firefox or Chrome browser window
-2. Navigate to Youtube
+2. Navigate to YouTube
 3. Press CTRL+SHIFT+J or F12 to open the browser's developer console
 4. Copy the demo script below
 5. Paste the script into the console